mrbuilder1961/ChatPatches/README.md

 # Where's My Chat History

 This mod does quite a few things:
-- Increases the maximum amount of chat based on allocated RAM (but minimally it goes from 100 -> 1024 max messages)
+- Increases the maximum amount of chat based on allocated RAM (minimally it goes from 100 -> 1024 max messages)
 - Adds a timestamp in front of all messages, formatted like [HOUR:MINUTE:SECOND] in pink text, with a tooltip that renders a complete date down to the millisecond
 - Keeps chat history and previously sent messages across ALL world/servers (but automatically resets on game exit)
 - All of this is configurable